JRGNaN/DS_portfolio/README.md

 ### NLP: Sentiment Analysis
 _Code_: []()
-_Description_: from a dataset of tweets labelled according to whether they correspond to good or bad news, we will generate a predictive model that allows us to perform this classification using TF-IDF vectorization with NaiveBayes and LogisticRegressor VS ruled-based model as VADER:
+_Description_: from a dataset of tweets labelled according to whether they correspond to good or bad news, we will generate a predictive model that allows us to perform this classification using TF-IDF vectorization with NaiveBayes and LogisticRegressor VS an example made with ruled-based model VADER

 ## About me